 One of the most rewarding projects I’ve been involved in is Maitres, in essence an app where you can find, book and eat at some of Stockholm's best restaurants while the app takes care of your experience and your payment, like an uber for restaurants.

 The brief for this project was to enhance the VIP experience at restaurants through technical innovation.
 Given that goal, it would be easy for a service innovation company like us to immediately start thinking about the latest technologies such as VR, AR, AI, to solve this challenge.
-And yes, I admit that we had those discussions early on, but we took a step back to instead
+And yes, I admit that we had those discussions early on, but we took a step back to instead view the experience from its core.

 - The ultimate vip restaurant experience is quite basic; You will be greeted in the door as a friend, your table is already waiting for you, the waiter already knows your favourite wine and after the dinner, you don’t have to deal with the hassle of handling a bill.